-It has become legend amongst the staff of Animal Ocean that the period between Christmas and New Year’s is a week (or at least a few days) that will most likely mean a break from the rush of the summer Seal Snorkeling season.
-Why is this so, when it is a period that there are so many people in Cape Town celebrating the holidays, feeling festive and wanting to explore the Cape Peninsula?
+It has become legend amongst the staff of Animal Ocean that the period between Christmas and New Year’s is a week (or at least a few days) which will most likely mean a break from the rush of the summer Seal Snorkeling season.
+Why is this so, when it is a period when there are so many people in Cape Town celebrating the holidays, feeling festive, and wanting to explore the Cape Peninsula?

 Armed with crates to transport the pups, the boat arrived to find that between 30-50 pups had been washed ashore!
 It was decided that the best thing to do would be to first gather the pups from along the beach and rocks, and collect them into a central place before moving them across to the boat.
 Now, whilst seals are often thought of as the ‘dogs of the ocean’, there is no way you can cuddle a seal pup like you can a dog without being nipped!
 The team figured out that the easiest way to transport the 40cm black furry seals was to hold them with one hand by the back flippers, and to support the body with the other hand.
 The surviving pups were first gathered and kept together in a crack between two rocks offering some shade, and then one by one were passed gently down the line of a human seal-carrying-chain to the waiting boat.
 A few pups were put into each crate on board, and once all the pups had been safely brought onto the vessel Steve steered the boat toward Duiker Island.

-The furry young pups were gently released over board crate by crate, wriggling as they propelled themselves into the water and away from the boat.
-Smiles erupted all round as the pups started making their way clumsily through the water toward the dry rocky outcrops.
+The furry young pups were gently released overboard crate by crate, wriggling as they propelled themselves into the water and away from the boat.
+Smiles erupted all around as the pups started making their way clumsily through the water toward the dry rocky outcrops.
 Here they would start bleating, searching for their mother from whom they had been separated by that unusual summer swell.
-The team on board watched the pups for a while before Steve turned the boat and started heading back to the harbour.
-A boat returned full of happy hearted, smiling people after their rescue efforts.
+The team on board watched the pups for a while before Steve turned the boat and started heading back to the harbor.
+A boat returned full of happy-hearted, smiling people after their rescue efforts.

 Who knows, next time you join us on a Seal Snorkeling trip you could be snorkeling alongside one of these rescued pups!

-Thank you again to everyone that assisted during this rescue operation ?
+Thank you again to everyone who assisted during this rescue operation 😊